Not the most expensive shower gel great as a everyday treat leaves you feeling nice and clean .

 Guilty as charged!
 I fell for the marketing hype, but this product was sadly disappointing.

 Discover the moisturiser that works in the shower says the marketing blurb on the Nivea website.
 Nivea's latest campaign 'Dare to Dip' sees the launch of their latest products.
 Well I can tell you it was a novel idea.
 You are invited to take a shower, use your normal shower gel and then the In Shower Moisturiser.
 It did indeed leave my skin feeling silky and smooth.
 I was then invited to dry off and finish off with the Nivea Soft moisturiser.
 Sounds like double marketing and a sales boost?
 I would advise using one or the other.
 I preferred the In Shower moisturiser.
 Give it a try and judge for yourself.

-We have 577 guests and no members online
+We have 886 guests and one member online